Consensys/eth-lightwallet/README.md

 ### `keystore(seed, pwDerivedKey [,hdPathString] [,salt])`

 Constructor of the keystore object.
-The seed `seed` is encrypted with `pwDerivedKey` and stored encrypted in the keystore.
+The seed `seed` is encrypted with `pwDerivedKey` and stored encrypted in the keystore, and so is the salt.

 #### Inputs

 * words: string defining a 12-word seed according to [BIP39][]
 * pwDerivedKey: symmetric key to encrypt the seed (Uint8Array)
 * hdPathString: optional alternate HD derivation path to use
-* salt: optional value added to password to encrypt the seed.
+* salt: optional value added to password to generate the `pwDerivedKey`.

 ### `keystore.isDerivedKeyCorrect(pwDerivedKey)`